FOR IMMEDIATE RELEASE

 1300 409 322

-THE TOP 10 TRAVEL INSURANCE SEARCHES OF 2016
+THE TOP 10 MOST SEARCHED TRAVEL INSURANCE QUESTIONS OF 2016

 A report of the top online searches of 2016 revealed some interesting insights about the average Australian traveller when it comes to buying travel insurance.